Welcome to the official instruction manual for the GeekTrains™ game. On this page you will find the information to get started with playing.

 Pro tip: Make sure you fill in your correct Date of Birth.
 We will need these details to exactly match the Date of Birth stated on any identity document you have, in case you want to restore lost access to your account.
 We will need these details as well when you want to unlock age-restricted features in the game.

 Select the Country from the list that you live in.

-This field may be prefilled with the Country you are currently visiting our website from (based on your physical location).
+This field may be prefilled with the Country you are currently visiting our website from (based on your physical location or IP address).
 You can change the suggested Country now when needed.